gradle/gradle/design-docs/features/continuous-build/improved-responsiveness/README.md

-# Gradle continuous mode: Improved responsiveness
+# Continuous build: Improved responsiveness

 - [ ] Continuous build does not trigger rebuild when an intermediate file is changed
 - [ ] Provide optimal feedback to user when continuous build is triggered when build is in process